 For this recipe you will combine in a baking dish then bake in the oven:

 - White quinoa: Quinoa is a great source of protein, fiber, and many other nutrients.
 It's also a complete protein which means it contains all nine essential amino acids.
 I like to use white quinoa for this recipe, but you could also substitute brown rice other other grain if desired.

-- Garlic cloves: Or substitute garlic powder.
+- Fresh garlic cloves: Or substitute dried garlic powder.